 How to deal with burnout

 There’s no quick fix for burnout.
 However, you can adopt healthier habits to establish a more functional work-life balance.
-Consider the following tips on how to recover from burnout:
+Consider adopting some of these tips to avoid burnout for good.

-- Supplement your diet with a natural remedy to reduce stress and support adrenal health.
+10. Boost your diet with natural supplements to reduce stress and support adrenal health.